Unstructured data – Digital data is also known as Unformed data.

 - Power point presentations

-While these sorts of files may have an internal structure, they are still considered “unstructure” because the data they contain doesn’t fit neatly in a database.
+While these sorts of files may have an internal structure, they are still considered “unstructured” because the data they contain doesn’t fit neatly in a database.

-The unstructure data is present in different formats(images, text), so it is difficult to generalize and analyze.
+The unstructured data is present in different formats(images, text), so it is difficult to generalize and analyze.

 Lack of standardization: